 I was appointed to a lectureship at the University of Leeds in 1976 and have remained here (as senior lecturer from 1989-95 and as Professor of Early Medieval History since 1995).

 I was a co-ordinator of the European Science Foundation's scientific programme on the Transformation of the Roman World (1992-8), and have held guest professorships at the universities of Vienna (1994-5, 2000) and Århus (1997), and fellowships at the Netherlands Institute for Advanced Study (1995-6), the British School at Rome (2006) and the Collegium Budapest (2009).
 I have also held a British Academy Research Readership in 2005-6 as well as a grant from the AHRC (2009).

-I am currently one of three investigators on a HERA-funded project Cultural memory and the resources of the past, 400-1000 AD.
-We are exploring the eclectic uses of the resources of the past in the post-Roman successor states of western Europe in the early middle ages.
+I was one of three investigators on a HERA-funded project Cultural memory and the resources of the past, 400-1000 AD, which has now concluded.
+We explored the eclectic uses of the resources of the past in the post-Roman successor states of western Europe in the early middle ages.

 My research interests focus on the history and historiography of the early Middle Ages and my published work has covered:

 - The historiography of the early Middle Ages